meelgroup/bosphorus/README.md

 pip install lit
 pip install OutputCheck
 ```
-Run test suite via `lit indra/tests`
+Run test suite via `lit bosphorus/tests`

 # Known issues
 - PolyBoRi cannot handle ring of sizes over approx 1 million (1048574).
-Do not run `indra` on instances with over a million variables.
+Do not run `bosphorus` on instances with over a million variables.

 # Parameters used in the paper
 For the paper, the following parameters are used for learning